hitpoint6/Langchain-OpenAI-Practice/README.md

-# My Study Note on AI/LLM Engineering
+# My projects on AI/LLM Engineering
 This repo lists the AI/LLM engineering projects I have practiced and the skills I have learnt.

 ### 1. Chatbot with voice